Skip to Content

 I even have a pea pesto made with frozen peas that I could eat out of a jar with a spoon!

 Here they sit alongside wonderful spring asparagus and provide the sweetness that contrasts with the feta cheese.
-If asparagus is your thing then you must check out my bacon and asparagus pasta recipe.

 A little bit of chilli adds a kick of heat to one of the easiest recipes that I have on my site.

-It is rounded out with feta cheese, a delicious sour and salty but light-tasting cheese that I also use in my harissa pasta recipe.
+It is rounded out with feta cheese, a delicious, sour and salty but light-tasting cheese that I also use in my harissa pasta recipe.

 Pea and asparagus pasta with casarecce, feta cheese and chilli flakes.